syncfusion-content/asp.netmvc-docs/aspnetmvc/Captcha/Getting-Started.md

 ## Create your first Captcha in ASP.NET MVC

-This section enables you to configure the Captcha control in your ASP.NET MVC application and also in learning how to use captcha with auto validation in web forms.
+This section enables you to configure the Captcha control in your ASP.NET MVC application and also in learning how to use captcha with auto validation in Web forms.

 ![](Getting-Started_images/Getting-Started_img1.png)